turbopuffer/turbopuffer-python/README.md

 ## Documentation

-The HTTP API documentation can be found on [turbopuffer.com](https://turbopuffer.com/docs).
+The HTTP API documentation can be found at [turbopuffer.com/docs](https://turbopuffer.com/docs).

 ## Installation